DOCK-PI3/MasOS-Setup/README.md

 This script is designed for use on Raspbian on the Rasperry Pi, OSMC on the Vero4K or Ubuntu on the ODroid-C1 or a PC.

-To run the RetroPie Setup Script make sure that your APT repositories are up-to-date and that Git is installed:
+To run the MasOS Setup Script make sure that your APT repositories are up-to-date and that Git is installed:

 ```shell
 sudo apt-get update